pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT03/README.md

 - Users receive instant alerts via a mobile app or dashboard, allowing for timely interventions.
 This solution ensures efficient water quality management, promotes public health safety, and meets regulatory compliance.

+#### Use Case
+1. Household Drinking Water Safety Homeowners install the system in residential water storage tanks to monitor water quality before consumption.
+The system sends alerts via a mobile app if contamination levels rise, prompting users to filter or replace the water.
+Helps maintain safe and clean drinking water at the household level, especially in areas with inconsistent water quality.
+2. Water Treatment Plant Monitoring Water purification plants use the system to continuously monitor pH, TDS, and turbidity levels.
+If parameters exceed safe limits, the system triggers alerts for immediate corrective action (e.g., adjusting filtration or chemical treatment).
+Ensures compliance with government water quality standards (e.g., WHO, BIS).
+3. Public Water Supply System Monitoring Municipal corporations install the system in public water tanks to monitor real-time water quality.
+If contamination or parameter deviations (e.g., high turbidity) are detected, the system alerts authorities to take action before distribution.
+Prevents the supply of unsafe drinking water to households and communities.
+---
+### Deliverables
+- Web/Mobile Dashboard: Allows users to monitor the status of drinking water in real time and analyze past readings.
+- Smart Water Quality Monitoring Device: Analyzes water quality and provides real-time data to the dashboard.

 ---
  ### Mapping the Project to Relevant Sustainable Development Goals (SDGs)